 The Paint Brushes

 I use miscellaneous brushes as you will see and I LOVE the chip brush for the backgrounds, like faux wood and I use my liner brush a LOT too!
 The filbert is good to fill in the petals and never forget a good scruffy brush when you are painting sunflowers.
 Using the scruffy for the center of the flower is perfect, just keep reading and I’ll explain how I did it.
-Here is a good set of brushes at Amazon and they are on sale quite often.
-Here is the SCRUFFY BRUSH I use, which is a Donna Dewberry One Stroke Painting brush, I am a certified instructor for One Stroke… but that is for another post…. read on… let’s finish the sunflower!
+I used these brushes from Amazon and they are on sale quite often.
+Then I used this Donna Dewberry One Stroke Paint Brush SCRUFFY BRUSH and I am a certified instructor for One Stroke… but that is for another post…. read on… let’s finish the sunflower!

 Misc.
 Things I Used: